 31. Always Shop Alone

-If you shop with your spouse or one or more of your children, you will almost certainly find yourself buying more than you would if you shop alone.
-If it’s difficult to resist your own impulse shopping, it’ll be many times more difficult to manage the impulses of two or more people.
+If you shop with your spouse or one or more of your children, you will almost certainly find yourself buying more than you would if you shopped alone.
+If it’s difficult to resist your own impulse shopping, it’ll be much more difficult to manage the impulses of two or more people.

 32. Limit Your Shopping Trips